Phenobarbital: Selected overdoses

 A mysterious woman, known as the Isdal Woman, was found dead in Bergen, Norway, on 29 November 1970.
 Her death was caused by some combination of burns, phenobarbital, and carbon monoxide poisoning; many theories about her death have been posited, and it is believed that she may have been a spy.

-British veterinarian Donald Sinclair, better known as the character Siegfried Farnon in the "All Creatures Great and Small" book series by James Herriot, committed suicide at the age of 84 by injecting himself with an overdose of phenobarbital.
+British veterinarian Donald Sinclair, the inspiration for the character Siegfried Farnon in the All Creatures Great and Small book series by James Herriot, committed suicide at the age of 84 by injecting himself with an overdose of phenobarbital.
 Activist Abbie Hoffman also committed suicide by consuming phenobarbital, combined with alcohol, on 12 April 1989; the residue of around 150 pills was found in his body at autopsy.

 Thirty-nine members of the Heaven's Gate UFO cult committed mass suicide in March 1997 by drinking a lethal dose of phenobarbital and vodka "and then lay down to die" hoping to enter an alien spacecraft.